bekk/funksjonell-frontend/day2/README.md

-# Day 2 - Playing with React.js
+# Day 2 - React.js

 ## Introduction

-Welcome to day 2 of the course functional programming in JavaScript with React and Redux.
+Welcome to day two of the course functional programming in JavaScript with React and Redux.
 Today is all about getting familiar with React to create graphical user interfaces.
-We will combine react with some of the functional programming concepts we learned from day 1.
-Facebook open sourced React in 2013 and it has since then become one of the most popular libraries for creating the view of web applications.
+We will combine react with some of the functional programming concepts we learned from day one of the course.

 The day will start with an introduction to React.
-In this part, we will be working on different assignments to get familiar with some of the core concepts of React.
-Will start with some basics and add more complexity on the way.
+In this part, we will be working on different assignments to get familiar with some of the core functionality of React.
+Will start with some basic stuff and add more complexity on the way.

 After we have been familiarized with React and created some components we will start to work on a case assignment.
 The case is to create a Memory like game.
 Today we will work on the view logic and on the last day, we will work to connect everything together.
 Memory is the game where you have a number of card pairs facing down on a board.
 On each card, there is a picture, and the job is to find all the matching pairs using the lowest amount of turns.
 A turn plays out by flipping two cards of the player’s choice, if the two cards flipped has the same image, these cards are removed from the board, if not the two cards are turned back on its back.
 The challenge is to memorize the location of flipped cards and remove all the pairs from the board as fast as possible.

 Remember, we are here to help you learn.
 Do not hesitate to ask questions.
 We will walk around and help you with the assignments.
 If a part is difficult, please tell us, or just skip it.

 ## Part 1 - React warm up

-### Some examples
-#### Render a basic component with props:
+#### Render a component with props:
 ```javascript

 const Hello = (props) => {